bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

-3. Update individual **Service Environment** for Team Testing. *Triggers by Service branch commit/merge or manually*
+3. Update individual **Service Environment** for Service Testing. *Triggers by Service branch commit/merge or manually*
    1. Complete any pending pull requests code and configuration changes **[NZ I think this should be Task Team's responsibility]**
    2. Build OMS app and agent images with latest code from Service branch
    3. Push tagged app and agent images to Image registry